Non-executive directors

 Our non-executive directors

-He is former Chair of both the Royal Marsden NHS Foundation Trust and the Royal Marsden Cancer Charity, roles he held between 2016 and 2022.
+He is former Chair of both the Royal Marsden NHS Foundation Trust and the Royal Marsden Cancer Charity, roles he held between 2016 and 2022, and King’s College Hospital NHS Foundation Trust from 2022 to 2024.

 Charles has had a long and distinguished career working at board level across a number of different sectors, including very senior leadership roles at NM Rothschild and GE Capital Europe.
 He is Chairman of VIVID Housing, a leading housing association and housing development company in south England.